 The District relies on four (4) ground level storage facilities that combine for a total capacity of 6.3 MG.
 Two storage tanks located on Willis Hill provide a significant majority of the overall capacity.
-A 1.0 MG storage tank is located at the end of Bigelow Drive, and a 0.3 MG tank is located on Goodman Hill (depicted in above photo).
+A 1.0 MG storage tank is located at the end of Bigelow Drive, and a 0.3 MG tank is located on Goodman Hill.